 3. Big Data and Other Marketing Designs

 Big data can also inform other marketing designs, both offline and online.
 For instance, if you’re designing window decals for your retail business, you might use data to choose the best size, shape, and colors for your design.
-This same process can be applied to things like flyers, business cards, postcards, and just about any other type of marketing or advertising material you can think of.
+This same process can be applied to things like flyer templates, business cards, postcards, and just about any other type of marketing or advertising material you can think of.

 By understanding how people interact with these materials, you can make changes that will encourage them to take the desired action, whether visiting your website, signing up for your email list, or coming into your store.